MicrosoftDocs/Hololens/hololens/hololens-insider.md

 #### DevDetail CSP

 DevDetail CSP now also reports free storage space on HoloLens device.
-This should approximately match with the value shown in Settings App -> Storage page.
+This should approximately match with the value shown in Settings App's Storage page.
 Following is the specific node containing this information.

 - ./DevDetail/Ext/Microsoft/FreeStorage (GET operation only)